wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 const response = await fetch("/auth/refresh", { method: "POST" })
 ```

-If the refresh token is valid, it will undergo a refresh, and the system will respond with a 204 No Content status.
+If the refresh token is valid, it will undergo a refresh, and the system will respond with a `204 No Content` status.

-However, if the refresh token has expired, the system will respond with a 401 Unauthorized status.
+If the refresh token has expired, the system will respond with a `401 Unauthorized` status.

-To automate the token refresh process when receiving a 401 unauthorized response from the Choreo API, you can encapsulate the requests with the refresh logic.
-Below is an example code snippet that wraps GET requests.
+To automate the token refresh process on receiving a `401 unauthorized` response from the Choreo API, you can encapsulate the requests with the refresh logic.
+The following is an example code snippet that wraps GET requests:

 ``` javascript
     export const performGetWithRetry = async (url) => {